-What is a Frontend Engineer?
+What is a Full Stack Engineer?

-Full Stack Engineers are usually flexed into roles spanning the entire development process of an application, from the client-side (frontend) to the server-side (backend) and the database.
+Full stack engineers are usually flexed into roles spanning the entire development process of an application, from the client-side (front end) to the server-side (back end) and the database.
 They are able to effortlessly switch between environments of an application and have knowledge of how all the different pieces of the application fit together.

-What does a Fullstack Engineer do?
+What does a Full Stack Engineer do?

-At the very basic level, backend engineers are responsible for maintaining product data and ensuring scalability for a website or application.
+At the very basic level, back end engineers are responsible for maintaining product data and ensuring scalability for a website or application.

-At companies of all sizes, backend engineers will often work in a pod structure led by a product manager to decide what order to prioritize development tasks.
+At companies of all sizes, back end engineers will often work in a pod structure led by a product manager to decide what order to prioritize development tasks.
 It’s the product managers’ role to decide prioritization of development work based on a function of importance, function and visibility.

 An engineer is usually responsible for completing a certain number of tasks– often referred to as “tickets” or “user stories” within a set timeframe (often referred to as a “sprint”).

-The term and title of “Fullstack” engineer showcases the ability to work on either the front or back end of the product (hence, full stack engineers are capable of managing the company’s FULL tech stack).
+The term and title of “Full Stack” engineer showcases the ability to work on either the front or back end of the product (hence, full stack engineers are capable of managing the company’s FULL tech stack).

-Do I need a degree to be a Fullstack Engineer?
+Do I need a degree to be a Full Stack Engineer?

 Contrary to popular belief, you do NOT need a CS or otherwise technical degree to be any sort of engineer.
 In fact, no degree is required for an associate/entry level engineering position.
-Hiring managers focus primarily on previous things built-- in this case, applications built or APIs written, which is usually on display in a portfolio like Github.
-Job applications will often require a link space for a Github for a recruiter to review.
+Hiring managers focus primarily on previous things built-- in this case, applications built or APIs written, which is usually on display in a portfolio like GitHub.
+Job applications will often require a link space for a GitHub for a recruiter to review.
 Engineers can be self-taught, as long as they have a decent number of projects featured and can pass a coding interview.
 Job descriptions will often mention a requirement of something STEM related, but more often than not these roles are filled by bootcamp graduates or those with impressive portfolios.

-We've seen these people become incredibly successful fullstack engineers:
+We've seen these people become incredibly successful full stack engineers:

 - Any sort of college STEM background like mathematics, statistics, or computer science